MetaTune: Adjoint-based Meta-tuning via Robotic Differentiable Dynamics: Introduction

 \end{itemize}

 The rest of this paper is organized as follows.
 Section II introduces the problem setting.
 Section III presents the proposed adjoint-based meta-gradient computation framework.
 Section IV presents experimental evaluation of the proposed method on a quadrotor platform.
 Section V discusses the implications and limitations of the approach and concludes the paper.
+The source code is available at \url{https://github.com/p-xiexin/MetaTune}.